NHL

 Lemieux, who won four Stanley Cups over 21 NHL seasons, died Thursday at age 60.

-"In the hope that Claude's life can continue to help others, the family has chosen to donate his brain to the UNITE Brain Bank at the Boston University CTE Center for research into the long-term effects of repetitive head impacts and traumatic brain injury," the Lemieux family said in a statement shared by former NHL player Brendan Lemieux.
+"In the hope that Claude's life can continue to help others, the family has chosen to donate his brain to the UNITE Brain Bank at the Boston University CTE Center for research into the long-term effects of repetitive head impacts and traumatic brain injury," the Lemieux family said in a statement shared by his son, former NHL player Brendan Lemieux.

 TOP NEWS